meteor/meteor/README.md

 <br />

-<a id="roles-partitions" name="roles-partitions"></a>
+<a id="roles-scopes" name="roles-scopes"></a>
-### What are "partitions"?
+### What are "scopes"?

 Sometimes it is useful to let a user have independent sets of roles.
-The `roles` package calls these independent sets "partitions" for lack of a better term.
+The `roles` package calls these independent sets "scopes" for lack of a better term.
 You can use them to represent various communities inside of your application.
 Or maybe your application supports [multiple tenants](https://en.wikipedia.org/wiki/Multitenancy).
-You can put each of those tenants into their own partition.
-Alternatively, you can use partitions to represent various resources you have.
+You can put each of those tenants into their own scope.
+Alternatively, you can use scopes to represent various resources you have.
 But if you really need per-document permissions, if might be that storing permissions with documents is a better approach (than one takes by this package, where roles are stored with users).

-Users can have both partition roles assigned, and global roles.
-Global roles are in effect for all partitions.
+Users can have both scope roles assigned, and global roles.
+Global roles are in effect for all scopes.
-But partitions are independent from each other.
-Users can have one set of roles in partition A and another set of roles in partition B. Let's go through an example of this using soccer/football teams as partitions.
+But scopes are independent from each other.
+Users can have one set of roles in scope A and another set of roles in scope B. Let's go through an example of this using soccer/football teams as scopes.

 ```javascript
 Roles.addUsersToRoles(joesUserId, ['manage-team','schedule-game'], 'manchester-united.com');